 We are most grateful of your support for SkyPath to date.
 Without your support SkyPath would not be a consented, feasible and iconic solution to solve the most critical gap in Auckland’s walking and cycling network.

 As you will be aware, earlier this year Downer Construction withdrew from the PPP because SkyPath is too small and unique to work as a PPP.
-We became concerned at the PPP’s estimated $248 million cost over 25 years to be underwritten by ratepayers and paid for by SkyPath users through increasingly expensive tolls.
-In a recent update to their Board, NZTA recognised that expensive tolls for SkyPath users are an equity issue to be be resolved.
+We subsequently became concerned at the PPP’s estimated $248 million cost over 25 years to be underwritten by ratepayers and paid for by SkyPath users through increasingly more expensive tolls (well above the $2 each way originally proposed).
+In a recent update to their Board, NZTA recognised that tolls for SkyPath users are an unresolved equity issue.

 Here are some key points to be aware of: